Gloria Rawlinson: Biography

-Her work in literature is what brought her to fame, at the age of 15 she was well-known for her second volume of poetry titled "Perfume vendor".
+Her work in literature is what brought her to fame.
+Rawlinson has been called a "child poet" as her first poetry collection, Gloria's Book, was published in 1933 when she was between 14 and 15 years old.
+Rawlinson's second book of poems, The Perfume Vendor, was published in 1935.
 This work sold 7,000 copies and was translated into Dutch and Japanese.
 Most her work was written from her home on Market Road in Epsom, Auckland.

 1938 Concert Programme

 Gloria Rawlinson co-conducted The Happiness Club Armistice Day, "Twenty Years After", in November 1938.

 The proceeds went to the Plunket Society.